MathsJam/mathsjam-site/gathering/uk/whats-on/activities.md

 You can also see [videos of four songs from 2018](https://www.youtube.com/playlist?list=PLRddDv4mCcEXrN_cgWEaiVwtKmyHyfNMn).

-Remote attendees will be able to watch a livestream of the MathsJam Jam (tech permitting) and will also be able to sing along from home (we can't stop you).
+Remote attendees will be able to watch a livestream of the MathsJam Jam (tech permitting) and will also be able to sing along from home (we can't stop you, and wouldn't want to).

 <h2 id="tables">Tables at the back</h2>